lachlanmacphee/thebetterhandbook/README.md

 ### Course Maps

 MonPlan already has this functionality and I don't see any particular reason to duplicate work unless there is a core feature that's missing or major improvements to be made.
 Will have to investigate further whether having this would be useful or not.

+### SETU

+Might be worth incorporating some SETU metrics in.

 ## Deployment